 The University educates students about sexual misconduct through several means.
-New students are required to complete Haven© before matriculating.
-Haven© is an online Title IX and Campus SaVE Act education program that combines sexual assault, substance abuse prevention and bystander intervention education.
+New students are required to complete Sexual Assault Prevention© before matriculating.
+Sexual Assault Prevention© is an online Title IX and Campus SaVE Act education program that combines sexual assault and bystander intervention education.

 All students annually receive a copy of the Sexual Misconduct Policy to continue these educational efforts.
-Additionally, all students receive a publication from the Student Affairs Office entitled: Delaware Valley University Support and Resource Guide for Sexual Misconduct.
+Additionally, all students receive a publication from the Dean of Students Office entitled: Delaware Valley University Support and Resource Guide for Sexual Misconduct.

-During the course of each academic year, offices within the Student Affairs division sponsor or co-sponsor at least one program each semester on sexual misconduct.
+During the course of each academic year, offices within the Division of Campus Life and Inclusive Excellence sponsor or co-sponsor at least one program each semester on matters related to sexual misconduct.

 The Office of Public Safety conducts annual Clery Training for all Campus Security Authorities (CSA).
 Clery Act training includes but is not limited to sexual assault, domestic violence, dating violence and stalking.
 Additionally, Human Resources provides training on the University's Sexual Misconduct Policy and Title IX training annually for all employees and faculty of the University.